A Better Way Financial

 Investment advisor representatives are only allowed to offer advice on subjects on which they have passed regulatory examinations.

-Investment advisors are held to the fiduciary standard.
+Investment Advisor Representatives are held to the fiduciary standard.
 A fiduciary advisor has a legal and ethical obligation to put their clients’ needs and interests first.
 That means helping clients make decisions in their best interests and above the interests of the advisor.
 We have always kept the fiduciary standard at the core of our firm and our mission to our clients.

 Investment advisor representatives who are held to the fiduciary standard must adhere to the following guidelines: